freewill7/stroudmasters/content/training/_index.md

 Training plans for previous sessions can be found [here](/training/session-plans).

-As of September 21st 2020, times of sessions are:
+As of December 1st 2020, times of sessions are:

 |Day|Time|Location|
 |---|---|---|